topherCantrell/computerarcheology/content/CoCo/Doubleback/Code.md

 C5C8: E7 02           STB     2,X                 ; New Y coordinate
 C5CA: 20 CA           BRA     $C596               ; {} Go all the way back for another random X coordinate ;
+; Sync up to VBLANK for timing and tearing
 C5CC: 17 05 20        LBSR    $CAEF               ; {code.WaitVBlank} Sync the gameloop to VBLANK
 ;
+; Time down and remove loop score indicator
 C5CF: 0D C7           TST     $C7                 ; {ram.hasLoopScore} Is there a loop score showing?
 C5D1: 27 09           BEQ     $C5DC               ; {} No ... skip timing it out
 C5D3: 0A C6           DEC     $C6                 ; {ram.loopScoreCnt} Time to erase it?